Start

 Textual Report

-In the report, the paths of the two compared folders, the current date and time, and a legend listing abbreviations used to identify types of mismatches are presented at the beginning of the document.
-An additional paragraph lists the ignore settings you had used for the sync check operation.
+In the report, the paths of the two compared folders, the current date and time, and a short description of the compare options are listed first.
+A legend follows, listing abbreviations used to identify types of deviations.
 Following this section, Sync Checker will list all mismatches found, in alphabetical order of the folder hierarchy.
 Entries are grouped by folders.
 Each line lists the name of the mismatching object, followed by the list of mismatch types detected for this object pair.

-Press the button Print… in the document window to print or fax the report, or to create a PDF file.
-Press the button Save… in the window to save the text as RTF document.
+Click the button Print… in the document window to print or fax the report, or to create a PDF file.
+Click the button Save… in the window to save the text as RTF document.

 Saving and Opening Sync Checker Reports

 Each report window of Sync Checker behaves like a document window you know from other macOS applications.
 You can save the check results to a file and review them later, even on a different computer.
-Sync Checker uses files with the name extension .screport as type identification.
+Sync Checker uses files with the name extension .screp4 (Sync Checker Report Version 4) as type identification.